 The South Platte Ranger District is closest to Denver.
 Permits in this district apply to specific cutting areas (Buffalo Creek, Sugar Creek, and Camp Fickes) within limited date ranges and may sell out.

 The Pikes Peak Ranger District is closest to Colorado Springs with specific cutting areas near Woodland Park.
-Permits will not go on sale until November 26 with cutting dates through December 15th.
+Permits go on sale November 26 with cutting dates through December 15th.

 The Salida Ranger District is closest to the towns of Salida and Buena Vista.
 Most of the district is open for cutting.
-There is not a quota, so permits will not sell out, but they will not go on sale until November 9th.
+There is not a quota, so permits will not sell out.

 The Leadville Ranger District is closest to the town if Leadville.
 Most of the district is open for cutting.
-There is not a quota, so permits will not sell out, but they will not go on sale until November 9th.
+There is not a quota, so permits will not sell out.

 The San Carlos Ranger District is closest to the towns of Canon City, Westcliffe, and La Veta.
 Most of the district is open for cutting.
-There is not a quota, so permits will not sell out, but they will not go on sale until November 9th.
+There is not a quota, so permits will not sell out.

 You may cut a tree up to 15 feet tall or 6 inches in diameter at ground level.